 We love these stir fry noodles because the whole recipe takes about 20 minutes to make and you can vary it based on what you have on hand in the house.
 It’s one of the family dinners I turn to when I’m short on time at 5 pm and the kids are losing their minds!

-This recipe uses toasted sesame oil and soy sauce for flavor, as well as fresh garlic and ginger—with a simple trick for ensuring that there aren’t little bits of anything for the kids to worry about.
-(But it’s still good without both if you don’t want to fuss!)
+This recipe uses toasted sesame oil and soy sauce for flavor, as well as fresh garlic and ginger.
+But it’s still good without both if you don’t want to fuss!

 This recipe has lots of veggies so it’s colorful and filling—and so the kids can choose what they want with their noodles.
 My oldest usually picks one veggie out of the assortment that I include and I love that she’s able to choose something that makes her happy from what’s on the table.